 Chocolates are rich in theobromine and caffeine.
 These are the toxic components that harm the chickens.
 While these are helpful for humans and are present in coffee, colas, etcetera, they are unwelcome to chickens’ bodies.

 The amount of theobromine increases as the chocolate gets darker.
 A little peck or piece of dark chocolate can immediately affect your chickens.
-The dangers of this toxic food take place in less than or within 24 hours.
+The harmful effects of this toxic food can manifest within 24 hours.

 There is no exemption for whatever type or variation of chocolate you choose.
 All of them are harmful to your flock.
 You might wonder whether there may be a type of chocolate that can be fed to your chicken friends.